Heat win a wild one, top 76ers 117-116 in OT

 Joel Embiid had 35 points and 11 rebounds for Philadelphia, which has lost 10 of its last 14 on the road.
 Former Heat guard Josh Richardson had 17 points in his first time in Miami as an opponent, and Ben Simmons had 15 points and 11 assists.

+Goran Dragic scored 19, while Tyler Herro and Duncan Robinson each had 16 for Miami.

-The end of regulation was wild, with Philadelphia twice holding five-point leads in the final 1:47 and not being able to finish things off off – then Miami missing a box-out that would have won the game in the last second.
+The end of regulation was wild, with Philadelphia twice holding five-point leads in the final 1:47 and not being able to finish the game off – then Miami missing a box out that would have won the game in the last second.

 With Miami down by two, Butler punched the ball away from Embiid with 12 seconds left in regulation.
 It went to Herro, who made a 3-pointer with 6.9 ticks remaining to put Miami up one.
 Another free throw pushed the lead to two, when Richardson went to the line to tie the game.

-He missed the first and intentionally missed the second.
-Simmons swooped in to grab the rebound and score in one motion to tie the game.
-Miami had a chance to win it right there but misfired on an inbounds pass and to overtime they went.
+He missed the first, intentionally missed the second and Simmons swooped in to grab the rebound and score in one motion – and to overtime they went.

-”Obviously, we’re disappointed,” Simmons said, after Philadelphia fell to 1-2 against Miami this season and 4-10 in its last 14 road games. ”There are lots of things we have to work on as a team.”
+Philadelphia’s lead was 59-54 after a back-and-forth first half.
+Miami jumped out to a 24-16 lead, before Philadelphia outscored the Heat 23-7 over the next six minutes to take an eight-point lead of its own.
+The Heat rallied to reclaim the lead late in the half – and then the 76ers answered with a 10-2 spurt to go back on top.

 TIP-INS